 Kindly note: Regrettably, for TOM 2022, due to event safety and COVID-19 guidelines, no spectators will be allowed at the start, along the route or at the finish areas.

-Cape Town experiences a major transformation over the Easter Weekend.
+Cape Town experiences a major transformation over the TOM weekend.
 Runners bustle all over town, while out-of-towners and tourists fill the local restaurants and popular running routes.

 As one of Cape Town’s premier annual events, it’s not difficult to see why people continuously flock to the Mother City over the Easter weekend each year.
 The incredible sights and sounds of the city are what give the Two Oceans Marathon its reputation for the world’s most beautiful marathon, and it’s a reputation that has stuck.